ThePacielloGroup/cupper/content/patterns/API/server.md

 ### Restore

 FilePond uses the `restore` end point to restore temporary server files.
-This might be useful in a situation where the user closes the browser window but has not finished completing the form.
+This might be useful in a situation where the user closes the browser window but hadn't finished completing the form.
 Temporary files can be set with the `files` property.

 Step one and two now look like this.